pjachec415/S2Down/README.md

+> *For research use only.
+Not for clinical decisions.
+Copyright (c) 2026, Payton Jachec*

 # S2Down
 A pipeline for downloading tiles, cleaning, and computing standard geospatial analyses (NDVI, NDWI, SAVI, MNDWI, DEM) over large extents without API keys or access credentials.